+The course aims to enhance students' creative skills in designing and executing ornamented textile surface designs and ethnic techniques of decorating garments by focusing on creating artworks for textile surface designs.
+The course will introduce modules on different indigenous textile finishing techniques including block print design, traditional thread embroidery, and embellishment designs.
+Students will explore various design processes, digital printing techniques, color limitations, and possibilities.
 The course enables exploration of the process of translating an inspiration into an idea and then transferring an imaginary idea on paper with a realistic approach towards designing and rendering of an apparel silhouette.
 It will also develop an understanding to analyze complicated garment silhouettes in terms of their technical viability with maximum clarity.
 The students will explore design process including research on inspiration, creating storyboarding, illustrations, collages and fashion details.

-DRAPING FOR COUTURE DESIGN | FD-3102
+DRAPING FOR COUTURE DESIGN I FD-3102

 This course introduces the basic techniques of draping as means to creatively develop designs and to effectively achieve the desired fit and silhouette.
-An emphasis on proportion, balance and shape as related to design aesthetics broadens students' understanding for actualizing and realizing three-dimensional design prototypes through manipulating fabric.
+An emphasis on proportion, balance and shape as related to design aesthetics broadens students' understanding for actualizing and realizing threedimensional design prototypes through manipulating fabric.
 Furthermore, construction of a garment in a 3 dimensional way will help students construct garment directly on the body and translate proportions of the sketches.